Macad3D/Macad3D/Source/Macad.UserGuide/Modeling/Form/Extrude.md

 :   _Only for sketch type bodies._
     If checked, extrudes the sketch symmetrically both directions.

+Merge Faces
+:   _Only for solid type bodies._
+    If checked, faces will be merged if they are coplanar.

 Reselect Face
 :   _Only for solid type bodies._
     Starts reselection of the face to extrude.